 27.2.
-Brazilian Competition Defense System – SBDC3
+Brazilian Antitrust System – SBDC

-SBDC is formed by (i) CADE and (ii) the Secretariat for the Promotion of Productivity and Competition Advocacy – SEPRAC, subordinated to the Ministry of Economy, which succeeded the extinguished Secretariat for Economic Monitoring (“SEAE”), each one with different roles, as further detailed below.
+Law No. 12.529/2011 structures the so-called Brazilian Antitrust System (“SBDC”), formed by (i) the Administrative Council for Economic Defense (CADE) and the current (ii) Office for the Promotion of Productivity and Antitrust Advocacy (Seprac), pursuant to its art.
+2, linked to the Ministry of Finance, which succeeded the former Economic Monitoring Office (“SEAE”), each with different functions, as further detailed below.

 27.2.1.
 Administrative Council for Economic Defense – CADE